ChluNetwork/chlu-ipfs-support/README.md

 You can install this module globally and use `chlu-service-node` to run a Chlu Service Node.

+If you are in development mode, you can pass an option `mock: true` when initializing the class to get a fake API that returns example data.

 ### Undocumented differences from the protocol

 This is a collection of features and design choices not compatible with the Chlu Protocol.
 They exist to allow this to work before the protocol is finalized.